Two covid cases in MIQ, none in the community

 There are no new cases of Covid in the community and two new cases in managed isolation today, the Ministry of Health says.

-A third historical case has also been identified after a person arrived from India on June 12 and tested positive for Covid on day 12.
+A third historical case has also been identified after a person arrived from Inida on June 12 and tested positive for Covid on day 12.

 One of the latest two cases arrived from South Africa on June 25 and tested positive on day five of their stay.
 The second arrived on June 29 from the United Kingdom and was confirmed with Covid during a day one routine test.